 The Golden Creek Mill is located in the small upstate town of Easley, just east of Greenville.
 Today’s Golden Creek Mill, which is one of the prettiest stops along the South Carolina National Heritage Corridor, is actually a replica of the original mill built in the early 1800s.

 The twentieth century brought industrialization, and the mill eventually fell into disrepair.
 In 1985, Joyce and Leroy Stewart bought the land across the creek and built a replica of the abandoned mill.
-They brought in antique equipment from all over the country and even imported an old grindstone from Denmark!
+They brought in antique equipment from all over the country and even imported an old grindstone from Denmark.
 The Stewarts have stayed true to their model, as today’s Golden Creek Mill is one of the only mills in the country still using hemp ropes instead of gears.
-However, the mill sits on private property and is open to the public by appointment only.
+However, the mill sits on private property.